slatedocs/slate/source/includes/metype/_release_notes.md

 # Release Notes

+## 13 Aug 2018 Release Notes - Metype

+1. [Major bug fix] Commenting widget was partially loaded on pages part of a set of infinite scroll stories.

 ## 3 Aug 2018 Release Notes - Metype

 1. Sign-in to Metype using your LinkedIn account.
 This is available on Metype home page, Comment widget sign-in, Feed widget sign-in and also available to publishers using Metype login to manage their user identities.